 When the pandemic overturned our established school-work-home routine, I found myself caught in-between grief and relief.
-I was sad for what had abruptly changed within our established proverbial village, but I also felt gratitude for being able to return to the front lines of my children’s development – something I’ve long been passionate about.
-So, when we decided to take the plunge into homeschooling for Fall 2020, I felt an immediate calling to dedicate energy towards cultivating a homeschool space – which is no easy feat!
+I was sad for what had abruptly changed within our established proverbial village, but I also felt gratitude for being able to return to the front lines of my children’s development –– something I’ve long been passionate about.
+So, when we decided to take the plunge into homeschooling, I felt an immediate calling to dedicate energy towards cultivating a homeschool space, which is no easy feat!
 So many questions and needs arise with this shift, emotionally and logistically.
 Here’s what I’ve learned so far:

 First, honor your emotional space.

 Continuing my children’s learning at home alongside my own telework, a third pregnancy, my husband’s military career and college, has not been rainbows and butterflies thus far.
 It has been a humbling period of self-reflection, struggles and growth.
-There have been encouraging days, and there have been doubt-filled days – likely influenced by the societal unrest and the weight of the world pandemic outside our little home.
+There have been encouraging days, and there have been doubt-filled days.
 I knew when we decided to officially commit to homeschooling, we were doing so at a time when community was, at least by traditional standards, less accessible.
 It’s unchartered territory.
 Yet I couldn’t be more hopeful.

 Next up – don’t go into it alone.